 The Safety Net for Dental Sedatives

-The sedatives routinely used in oral surgeries are incredibly safe and effective.
-However, there’s always the potential for a unique patient reaction to the medication or a complication.
-In the event of complications, there’s a reversal agent for IV dental sedatives.
+But don’t worry, because in the unlikely event of any complications, there are reversal agents for IV dental sedatives.
 Flumazenil is the most commonly used reversal agent in oral surgeries.
 The drug rushes to the same GABA system receptors as the sedative.
 The reversal agent pushes the sedative molecules off the receptors, immediately restoring the normal function of the GABA system.

 Dental surgical specialists rarely have to use a reversal agent.
 The most common circumstances that necessitate a reversal agent are: